GREATDANELADY.COM

 Course of Action:

 The National Bone Survey in this breed had over 5200 cases of veterinarian diagnosed bone diseases reported to the survey.
 Of those numbers, 517 were OCD cases.
-Of those cases all were fed the same commercial dog foods.
-No, I will not name these foods.
-Simply stick to the foods on my list of better foods and you minimize your chances for OCD problems because they use chelated or sequestered minerals which are higher quality and usable by the system.
+Of those cases all were fed the same 3 commercial dog foods and the mineral sources on these foods were crude forms and lacking in trace minerals.

 Panosteitis (Pano)